 It is important to not have any lapses in medical coverage.
 An unforeseen medical issue or emergency can be extremely expensive if you are uninsured, sometimes in the range of tens to hundreds of thousands of dollars.

 The changes in the health care law require that all Americans have health insurance, or face a fine in the form of a tax penalty.
 It also requires that no insurance company can deny you coverage for preexisting conditions.
 Since Non-Government Plans are not directly supported by the government, you may still face a fine and subsidies, or government “discounts,” are not available.
 For the same reason, you can also be denied coverage.
 Fortunately, because Non-Government Plans are for a temporary term, they tend to be inexpensive.
 If you are denied coverage by one insurer, GovernmentHealthInsurance.com can help you find another.

-To compare Non-Government Plans, please enter your zip code and fill out the 1-page application, or call (800)-414-8940 to speak with an agent.
+To compare Non-Government Plans, please enter your zip code and fill out the 1-page application.